fivethirtyeight/data/pollster-ratings/readme.md

 ## Political pollster ratings

-The raw data behind FiveThirtyEight's pollster ratings, which .
+The raw data behind FiveThirtyEight's pollster ratings.
 An interactive table of these ratings [can be found here]().

+###`pollster-stats-full.xlsx`

+A spreadsheet with all of the summary data and calculations involved in determining the pollster ratings.

 ###`pollster-ratings.tsv`